SomnathChW/Mirai-Botnet/SCANLISTENER/README.md

 ./build.sh <port>
 ```

--   Replace `<port>` with the port number you want the ScanListener to listen on.
+-   It is not recommended to specify the port, but if you want to do so, make sure the port is between `12500` and `65535`.
 The default port is `48101` if no port is specified.

+-   If you specify a port, then note that down in the template present in the [Requirements](../README.md#requirements) section of the README file.

 ### 3. Verify the build:

-After running the build script, you should see a message indicating that the ScanListener has been built successfully.
-The binary will be located in the `bins` directory within the `Mirai-Botnet/SCANLISTENER` folder.
+After running the build script, you might not receive a message indicating that the ScanListener has been built successfully but to verify, the binary should be located in the `bins` directory within the `Mirai-Botnet/SCANLISTENER` folder.

 </details>